Club Equipment Hire and Usage Policy

 - different boats and equipment without unnecessary expenditure.

 - To allow the club to provide equipment for come and try sessions and other activities where that group is not able to provide their own equipment.

-Equipment can be borrowed by new club members for one off activities at no cost.
+Equipment can be borrowed by new club members for one off activities.
 Equipment borrowed on this basis should be: